RaceFPV/livepost/README.md

 Needed for dev: 'sudo apt-get install libsqlite3-dev'

-After you bundle install be sure to run 'rackup faye.ru -s thin -E production' to load up faye on your machine
+After you bundle install be sure to run 'rackup private_pub.ru -s thin -E production' to load up faye/private_pub on your machine and allow AJAX/instant messaging